 This park, however, is credited for its most exceptional landscapes in East Africa which feature several volcanic craters and scenic hills like Chyulu.
-The water from this hills flows from beneath the Lava ridge and makes up most of the natural pools in the area.
+The water from these hills flows from beneath the Lava ridge and makes up most of the natural pools in the area.
 These incredible water pools attract most of the bird species and African wildlife species especially the hunter’s hartebeest, black rhinoceros, cosen’s gerbil, enormous shrew species and rat, wild dogs and Grevy’s zebra.

 Tsavo West Conservancy Area as well features the stunning Mzima springs, the unique underwater hippo observatory and for the shaitani Lava flow–the largest compared to the rest of the lava that flow through the park.
-Travelers can as well take a walk to most of the park’s Lava caves.
+Travellers can as well take a walk to most of the park’s Lava caves.
 These caves acted as traps for most species that fell inside to look for water including predators which could follow them.
-There is chaimu volcanic crater and provides visitors a chance discover it while on hiking/nature safaris.
+There is chaimu volcanic crater and provides visitors a chance to discover it while on hiking/nature safaris.
 While on its summit, you will be amazed by the scenic views area.

-Over 600 bird species thrive within Tsavo West National Park making it one of the significant birding areas in the magical Kenya.
+Over 600 bird species thrive within Tsavo West National Park making it one of the significant birding areas in magical Kenya.
 The notable birds for you to sight at this park include African skimmers, goshawks, buffalo weavers, palm nut vultures, red and yellow bishops and others.
 In the swampy areas, you will find the Lake Jipe and the acacia woodlands that inhabit mainly ostriches, kingfishers, secretary birds, herons, hornbills, weavers, starlings, buzzards, kestrels and others Birding safaris at this park are best during the month of October and January.

 The cliff faces in Tsavo west rewards visitors with the most breathtaking rock climbing adventures in Kenya.
 The views over the savanna plains are stunning and Mount Kilimanjaro can also be sighted while on safari in this protected area.
 You can pay a visit up to 300 meters high, east of Kichwa Tembo, the mighty Tsavo chimney and the ivory tower on elephant rock.

-It is the only Kenyan protected area which allows night drives as well as off road driving and you will certainly have a close encounter with its remarkable biodiversity.
+It is the only Kenyan protected area which allows night drives as well as off-road driving and you will certainly have a close encounter with its remarkable biodiversity.
 As you head to the southern side of Tsavo West National Park, you will find Lumo community wildlife sanctuary directly bordering the famous Taita hills game sanctuary.
-Lumo community wildlife sanctuary covers an area of about 500 square kilometers.
+Lumo community wildlife sanctuary covers an area of about 500 square kilometres.
 LUMO is an association of the Lualenyi Mramba and Ossa ranches whose communities have collaborated to boost wildlife tourism.
 And when you are at Taita hills game sanctuary, visitors can spend a night at Lion’s Bluff Lodge.
 The two stunning wildlife sanctuaries feature spectacular species like elephants, buffaloes, giraffe, variety of antelope families and gazelle.
 If you are keen enough you will also catch a glimpse of melanistic serval and aardwolves and 400 bird species.

 Best time to visit Tsavo West National Park